fbcjunior/devopscode/README.md

 ### Configuration:

-#### the type of increment updating can be changed in the file serverless.yml, by default the script is configured to use the opction **AllAtOnce**
+#### the type of shifiting ting can be changed in the file serverless.yml, by default the script is configured to use the opction **AllAtOnce**
 further information: https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/automating-updates-to-serverless-apps.html

 #### type: (required) defines how the traffic will be shifted between Lambda function versions.
 It must be one of the following: